How can I use logs to troubleshoot issues with Hive queries in Amazon EMR?

 YARN application history

-The easiest way to view and monitor YARN application details is to open the Amazon EMR console and then use the Application history tab of the cluster's detail page.
-For more information, see View Application History.
+The easiest way to view and monitor YARN application details is to open the Amazon EMR console and then check the Application history tab of the cluster's detail page.
+For more information, see View application history.

-To see if errors occurred in a Tez or MapReduce application that is launched in the background when you run a Hive query, check YARN application logs on Amazon Simple Storage Service (Amazon S3).
-For more information, see View Log Files Archived to Amazon S3.
+To see if errors occurred in a Tez or MapReduce application that runs in the background when you run a Hive query, check the YARN application logs on Amazon Simple Storage Service (Amazon S3).
+For more information, see View log files archived to Amazon S3.
 For example:

 $ aws s3 ls s3://aws-logs-223377617334-us-west-2/elasticmapreduce/j-3MCDUQO2MWNJ5/ PRE containers/ PRE node/ PRE steps/ $ aws s3 ls s3://aws-logs-223377617334-us-west-2/elasticmapreduce/j-3MCDUQO2MWNJ5/node/i-045d100a1fcd13ef2/ PRE applications/ PRE bootstrap-actions/ PRE daemons/ PRE provision-node/ PRE setup-devices/ $ aws s3 ls s3://aws-logs-223377617334-us-west-2/elasticmapreduce/j-3MCDUQO2MWNJ5/containers/application_123456789_0001/container_1527279117205_0001_01_000001/ 2020-10-25 15:46:04 842 stdout.gz 2020-10-25 15:46:04 4089 syslog.gz